regen-network/regen-ledger/docs/SPEC.md

 that most things like generating new ecological claims from existing claims or computing a reward amount from ecological claims could be achieved by querying the existing claims and generating some new claim.
-Sparql `CONSTRUCT` allows us to query an existing RDF dataset and produce a new RDF graph.
+Sparql `CONSTRUCT` allows us to query an existing RDF dataset and produce a new RDF graph from that.
 Sparql has full expression support, geo-spatial support via GeoSparql, and also the ability to query remote endpoints via federation which could be used to include off-chain data tracked by hash on chain in a single query.
 While an ideal solution